W3bbieLabs/hack-or-die-w3bbie/README.md

 Hack or Die features an array of sectors within a level, each with its own unique aesthetic and gameplay relative purpose.
 The idea is to provide players the reason to explore.

 #### Character Design
+The first set of characters for Hack or Die were designed with the intention of being unique, familiar, and recognizable.
+Concepts for both BLK and BLU were created using Midjourney and hand modeled in virtual reality.

 #### Interface Design
 The interface was designed to be simple, well-organized, and verbose.
 The key challenge in designing the interace was arriving at a design system which could expand with the game.
 Also important?Having the interface feel like an element of the game, and not a "default" and / or  "design afterthought."